 Many taxpayers expect to receive a deduction for every cent they’ve paid in medical expenses.
 The amount you can claim is actually based upon your income.
-Because the medical expenses credit is designed to assist Canadians who have significant expenses over the course of a year, only a portion of your medical expenses translates to a deduction.
-From your total medical expenses, the lesser of either $2,208 or 3% of your income will be deducted.
+Since the medical expenses credit is designed to assist Canadians who have significant expenses over the course of a year, only a portion of your medical expenses translates to a deduction.
+From your total medical expenses, the eligible amount is 3% of your income or the set maximum for the tax year, which ever is less.
 For example, if your net income is $60,000, the first $1800 of medical expenses won’t count toward a credit.
 If your medical expenses total, $2000, only $200 will be applied to your bottom line.

 2) The Twelve Month Rule

 Unlike most other expenses, medical expenses don’t have to follow a calendar year.
 You are allowed to pick your 12 month period.
 As long as the end of the 12 months falls within the tax year you are reporting, you are free to choose the best time frame for your situation.
-Let’s say you had a ton of medical expenses from November 2015 until March 2016.
+Let’s say you had a ton of medical expenses from November until March.
 Both kids got braces, your spouse spent a bundle on glasses, and you had to have some physiotherapy due to a fall.
 If you choose to follow the calendar year, you might be shorting yourself some cash.
-The 3% rule will be applied to the expenses in 2015 and then again in 2016.
-If you make your twelve month period from November 1, 2015 until October 31, 2016, you’ll be able to lump all of these expenses together on your 2016 return.
+The 3% rule will be applied to the expenses in two different tax years.
+If you make your twelve month period from November 1 until October 31, you’ll be able to lump all of these expenses together on your return that October falls into.
 This maximizes the impact as the total will only be subjected to the three percent rule once.
 If you choose to alter your twelve month period, make sure you keep track of the dates for future years.

 3) Which Spouse Should Claim the Expenses?